 Plymouth residents are being asked: What do you think about where you live?

-Over 8,000 questionnaires will be dropping on doormats across the city from next week (5 February) as part of a randomly-selected sample of Plymouth residents.
+Over 8,000 questionnaires are currently dropping on doormats across the city as part of a randomly-selected sample of Plymouth residents.

-The short questionnaire is designed to find out about what people think of Plymouth, how they feel about their local area and how they are feel about their life at the moment.
+The short questionnaire is designed to find out about what people think of Plymouth, how they feel about their local area and how they are feel about their life now.

-The survey, which is a jointly-funded venture between Plymouth City Council and Office of the Police and Crime Commissioner, will give the organisations a city-wide perspective, looking at views of residents across all wards and different areas of the city and between different groups of people.
+The survey, which is a jointly-funded venture between Plymouth City Council and University Hospitals Plymouth NHS Trust, will give the organisations a city-wide perspective, looking at views of residents across all wards and different areas of the city and between different groups of people.

-Councillor Leader Ian Bowyer said: “I’d urge anyone who gets one of these surveys to fill it in as it will give us a snapshot of what our residents think about their city, their community as well as their own health and well-being.
+Councillor Leader Tudor Evans said: “I’d urge anyone who gets one of these surveys to fill it in as it will give us a snapshot of what our residents think about their city, their community as well as their own health and wellbeing.

-“Both organisations have an important role in improving the lives of Plymouth residents and the information we gather will help us track how people feel about the city and where we need to consider better targeting resources.”
+“Both the Council and the Hospital have an important role in improving the lives of Plymouth residents and the information we gather is being used to build a better picture of how people feel about the city and where we need to consider better targeting resources.”

-Anyone who receives a copy of the questionnaire should either complete it online or return it in the pre-paid envelope provided by 16 March.
-The results of the survey will be published in May 2018.
+We encourage anyone who receives a copy of the questionnaire to complete it online, alternatively you can return it in the pre-paid envelope provided by 14 February.